Tatsuhisa Suzuki

 Tatsuhisa Suzuki (鈴木 達央, Suzuki Tatsuhisa) is a Japanese voice actor and singer.
-As the former lead vocalist of Oldcodex, he used his stage name Ta_2.
+As the co-founder and former lead vocalist of Oldcodex, he used his stage name Ta_2.

 Biography

 Shūkan Bunshun reported that Suzuki was engaged to Lisa in May 2019.
 In January 2020, they announced their marriage.
 On April 25, 2023, they announced the birth of their first child on Instagram.

 On August 4, 2021, Suzuki went on hiatus due to poor health, following a report published on July 30 by Shūkan Bunshun alleging that he had an extramarital affair with a female co-worker.
 Suzuki had violated a non-disclosure agreement during the affair regarding music he and Oldcodex had been working on for other anime series.
 On August 30, 2021, Suzuki released a statement apologizing for careless behavior.
 Suzuki withdrew from Ultraman.
 He was also recast in Kikai Sentai Zenkaiger, the CD bonuses for the game adaptation of My Next Life as a Villainess: All Routes Lead to Doom!, Pokémon Journeys: The Series, Alchemy Stars, The Misfit of Demon King Academy, and Tokyo Revengers.
 However, Kyoto Animation confirmed that they did not replace him in Free!.

 On October 31, 2023, Suzuki announced on Twitter that he had left I'm Enterprise and is working freelance.